 1. Double-click the Google Chrome icon on your desktop to launch this browser.

 2. Click the three-dot icon in the upper right corner and then select Settings from the list.

-3. Go to Advanced > System > switch off Use hardware acceleration when available.
+3. Go to Advanced > System > switch off the option Use hardware acceleration when available.

 Now navigate to YouTube to watch a video to check whether the browser will also be stuck at “if playback doesn’t begin shortly, try restarting the device”.

 Solution 2: Update the Graphics and Audio Drivers

 The graphics and audio drivers are closely relevant to the performance of video playing on computers.
 If you find that the YouTube videos can’t be played for unknown reasons, you may as well try to keep the display and audio drivers up-to-date to guarantee they are compatible with Windows 11, Windows 10 and work well in audio or video playing.